 Dynamic light scattering (DLS), also referred to as quasi-elastic light scattering (QELS) or photon correlation spectroscopy (PCS), is a spectroscopic technique that measures the Brownian motion of particles/macromolecules in solution.
 The measured Brownian motion is related to the diffusion coefficient and from that the hydrodynamic size (Stokes radius) can be obtained.

-DLS is applicable to particles and macromolecules from ~ 1 nm to ~1 µm.
+Dynamic light scattering (DLS) is applicable to particles and macromolecules from ~ 1 nm to ~1 µm.
 It can thereby be applied to everything from antibody, peptides and proteins, to nanoparticles and viruses.
-Typical applications include screening of buffer conditions during formulation development, stability testing of proteins, and also aggregation detection.
+Typical applications of DLS are particle size analysis, screening of buffer conditions during formulation, stability testing, and aggregation analysis.

 - No (or minimum) method development